Environmental Programs - Osprey Habitats

 Get up-close and personal with our resident ospreys via Web camera link

 Palmetto Electric has been broadcasting their osprey cam since 2007.
-Since then we have had four different osprey pairs occupying the nest with six fledglings.
+Since then we have had four different osprey pairs occupying the nest with eight fledglings.

 Because we are part of the community we serve, Palmetto Electric Cooperative is concerned